Author: Shoshana Burgett, Pink Elephant Productions

 Over the past year, Target has been updating and rebranding its beauty department to compete with higher-end retailers like Sephora.
 Only a few years ago Target was like any other box retailer, carrying Maybelline, L’Oréal, Revlon and other common brands.
 Experience a Target today, and it is a vastly different experience.

-The beauty section of Target is now more extensive, there’s LED lighting on each shelf, and select products are displayed on tables rather than crammed into historically vertical spaces.
+The beauty section of Target is now more extensive, there’s LED lighting on each shelf, and select products are displayed on tablets rather than crammed into historically vertical spaces.
 This new approach has enabled Target to attract brands like Bliss, which also has new branding and updated packaging.
 I was in a Target recently when they were even sampling Bliss products (as well as others) and giving away samples.